Your Guide to MVP, MMP, MLP, MDP and MAP Startup Stages

 What are MLP, MDP, and MAP

-An MLP, MDP, and MAP are based on the idea that if users have first delightful product experience they’re going to use it more and what’s most important — tell others about it.
+An MLP, MDP, and MAP (minimum awesome product) are based on the idea that if users have first delightful product experience they’re going to use it more and what’s most important — tell others about it.
 Still, creating a wow-product is easier said than done.
 So, strive to focus not only on technically feasible but also awesome and loveable features that would make users pleased.
 In a nutshell, they would rather choose an awesome product than a dull, but a technically perfect one.

 User Expectations of MLP and MDP

 In order to get customers hooked, communicate that despite being viable and technically feasible, your product is also cool.
 Create a catchy design to make it visually appealing, make the product user-friendly to provide a positive experience and add a wow-factor.
 Seek inspiration from Apple products, for instance.